 5. Addiction Intervention

 Addiction intervention includes talking to a person individually or by a group effort for example with the help of family members and close friends to get together and discuss the addiction issue.
 An addiction intervention has to be really carefully planned and it is recommended to get the help of a substance abuse counselor or other professionals for this purpose.
-It always helps to to provide examples that have affected close friend or family member and how it affected the the entire family.
-The purpose of this is to help them realize the importance of getting help not only for their own sake but their family’s.
+It always helps to provide examples that have affected close friends or family members and how it affected the entire family.
+The purpose of this is to help them realize the importance of getting help not only for their own sake but their families.

 What To Do If a Person Refuses Rehab

-There are chances that a person can refuse joining a rehab program despite combined efforts to convince them to go.
-It’s important to remember that you cannot force and involuntary commitment on loved ones.
-But if the condition is critical, it is possible to force a them to enter an addiction treatment center.
-This is only an option if they’re a minor and under 18 years of age, and a guardian and sign them up.
-Here a few steps you can take to convince a person who’s refusing to go before considering forcing them:
+There are chances that a person can refuse to join a rehab program despite combined efforts to convince them to go.
+It’s important to remember that you cannot force an involuntary commitment on loved ones.
+But if the condition is critical, it is possible to force them to enter an addiction treatment center.
+This is only an option if they’re a minor and under 18 years of age, and a guardian sign them up.
+Here are a few steps you can take to convince a person who’s refusing to go before considering forcing them:

 1. Intervention